 The Grafana MCP server provides access to your Grafana instance and ecosystem through the Model Context Protocol (MCP).
-It allows AI assistants and other tools to interact with Grafana dashboards, metrics, logs, incidents, and more.
+It allows AI assistants to interact with Grafana dashboards, datasources, alerts, and other services through a standardized interface.

 docker pull mcp/grafana